-Evergreens UK has been in the industry for over 30 years, and in this time we have seen the industry change to the point where it is unrecognizable to what it was back when we started.
+Evergreens UK has been in the industry for over 30 years, in this time we have seen the industry change dramatically to the point it has become unrecognisable to what it was back when we started.
 Most of the changes have been for the good, with new markets opening, interesting new yarn profiles that have enabled products to look highly natural with high resilience properties without the harsh feel of older products.
 With all these varied products available, trying to decide which is the best value or the best quality can be tough, along with how to install it.
 Artificial Grass is a great product to install, it is simple to install, but it can all go wrong when an inexperienced installer decides to install without first looking at the installation guide.
 Below will be several examples of common mistakes that can be made all to easily.

-If at this point your thinking can I install this DIY myself… Then the answer would be yes.
-As with most things, the hard bit is the preparation with the grass being the simple bit so long as you read our fitting instructions and watch our fitting videos paying close attention to the how to join artificial grass video as this is key to a perfect installation
+At this point you might be thinking can I install this grass myself?
+The answer would be yes.
+As with most things, the hard part to installation is the preparation with the grass installation being the simple bit providing you read our fitting instructions.
+Consider watching our fitting videos paying close attention on the ‘how to join’ artificial grass video as this is key to a perfect installation.

 # 1 Groundwork

-Not Getting the groundwork correct is only going to result in one thing….
-A poor installation.
+Not getting the groundwork stage correct is only going to result in one thing… a poor installation.
 The key to getting this right is to take a good look at the area to be covered in the artificial turf and confirm a few things before starting work.

-- The perfect base is MOT1 granite stone compacted to the roughly required contoured shape of the lawn and finished off with 6mm – Dust granite stone which once wet and compacted provides a smooth firm base for applying the weed membrane followed by the artificial grass.
+- The perfect base is MOT1 granite stone compacted roughly to a contoured shape of the lawn and finished off with 6mm – dust granite stone which once wet and compacted, provides a smooth firm base for applying the weed membrane followed by the artificial grass.

 - Does the area drain freely?
-If not then drainage pit may have to be included, and this is simple enough and easily done whilst doing the ground work.
-The last thing you will want is a constantly damp artificial lawn which will only encourage moss to grow, stopping your artificial lawn being as easy and care free as is intended.
+If not, then a drainage pit may have to be included, this is simple enough and easily done whilst doing the ground work.
+The last thing you want is a damp artificial lawn which will only encourage moss to grow, stopping your artificial lawn being as easy and care free as is intended.

-- Do you have a method to hide the edge of the artificial grass, this could be slabs, decking of gravel board separating a planting border.
+- Do you have a preferred method to hide the edge of the artificial grass?
+This could be slabs, decking or gravel board separating a planting border.

-- Do I have any obstructions that may need modifying like a drain cover for example, which in itself is not a problem as ground work can be contoured to match the required height and make installation much more convenient.
+- Do you have any obstructions that may need modifying like a drain cover for example?
+This won’t be a problem as the ground work can be contoured to match the required height and make installation much more convenient.

-- Moles, Rats and Knotweed, now this sounds like a gardening nightmare tv show, but to ensure you don’t have problems with your new artificial lawn it’s important to consider any history of moles digging in the garden or rat burrowing causing the lawn to sink will need to be resolved before work starts.
+- Moles, Rats and Knotweed – this might sound like a nightmare gardening TV show, but to ensure you don’t have problems with your new artificial lawn it’s important to consider any history of moles digging in the garden or rat burrowing causing the lawn to sink will need to be resolved before work starts.
 After all it would be a timely error to have to rectify if not checked prior to installing.
 Don’t fear this issue can be solved in various ways including installing a barrier around the lawn perimeter.
 Japanese Knotweed is another serious problem to consider when installing your lawn.
-Using equipment on a lawn with knotweed can cross contaminate the next lawn it is used on.
+Using equipment on a lawn with Knotweed can cross contaminate the next lawn it is used on.
 A useful read on Knotweed can be found in this Telegraph article.

 # 2 Joins

-One of the most common mistakes is not getting joins perfect.
-Joining artificial grass is no black art it just requires patience and know-how which you can get from our How to install artificial grass guide.
-Joins can be broken down into three main groups:
+One of the most common mistakes with installation is not getting joins correct.
+Joining artificial grass is no black art it just requires patience and know-how which we can help you with in our How to install artificial grass guide.
+Common join mistakes can be broken down into three main groups:

 - Adhesive – Using too much adhesive on the joining tape or too much near the join gap.
 This can cause the adhesive to ooze out when pressing down each section.
 It can be cleaned if a small quantity has leaked out.
 Using a brush cleaner on a clean white rag will remove the adhesive.
 If the adhesive is not removed sand and dirt will stick to it and show up after the installation is complete.